My-Infra-Repos/GithbActions-CI-CD-Terraform-ECR-docker-ECS-EFS/README.md

 5. check all of the logs.
 6. You can contact me to see how the infra has been created in aws.
 7. Run anoher work flow to destroy the infra from repo -> Actions-> terraform_destroy to destroy the infra.
-(You need toenter Destroy to proceed further)
+(You need to enter Destroy to proceed further)
 ----------------------------------------------
 ### (B) Test this from command line on your system
 ------------------------------